codefog/contao-events_subscriptions/docs/05-frontend-modules.md

 ## Event list subscribe

 Based on the genuine event list module enhanced with the subscription functionality.
-It shows all future events only, as you cannot subscribe to the past events.
+Since it is based on the genuine event list module it offers the same features as it's ancestor.

 ## Subscribe event form